Well, it’s October, and you know what that means: yellow leaves, a chill in the air, and a growing buzz about NaNoWriMo.

 But the truth is, if you’re truly fast-drafting and aren’t scrutinizing every word or second-guessing yourself, it doesn’t have to be a giant time commitment.

 Yes, some things do have to give during NaNo.
-I will never be one to get up an hour earlier to write (sleep is too precious for me).
-But I can sacrifice Downton Abbey for the month.
-And Facebook.
+I will never be one to get up an hour earlier to write (sleep is too precious!).
+But I can sacrifice Netflix for the month.
+And browsing through Instagram.
+And falling down rabbit holes of reading random articles.

-An hour a day was very possible.
+An hour a day was very possible for me.
 Maybe not long-term, but for a month it was.

-If you’re used to writing quite a lot, I honestly don’t think NaNo is something to feel anxious or nervous about.
+If you’re already used to writing quite a lot, I don’t think NaNo is something to feel anxious about.
 It really can be within your reach.

 Truth #3: You can (and maybe should) set your own goals